hdr-bgnn/Morphology-analysis/README.md

 + Classes Name : Segmented_image, Measure_morphology, Visualization_morphology
 + Location : Trait_class.py
 + Description :
   - Segmented_image class : This class creates an object "segmented_image" from [segmented_image.png](Scripts/test_images/INHS_FISH_000742_segmented.png).
-The object "segmented_image" importd the image.png and split into channels corresponding to the traits (trunk, dorsal_fin, etc.) in the form of dictionnary with key = trait  and value a mask.
+The object "segmented_image" imported the image.png and split into channels corresponding to the traits (trunk, dorsal_fin, etc.) in the form of a dictionary with key = trait  and value a mask.
 Then multiple functions will be applied to extract basic information on individual channel and on the whole fish.
     - Two functions of interest:
       + function get_fish_angle_pca : angle of the fish from principal component
       + function get_presence_matrix : precense and absence matrix with number of blob and percentage (by area) of the major blob per traits